ShreyaShambhavi/ShreyaShambhavi/README.md

 ## Hi there 👋

+### My name is Shreya Shambhavi.
+I am currently pursuing BS in Data Science and Applications from IIT Madras.

 <!--
 **ShreyaShambhavi/ShreyaShambhavi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.